Make your own DIY greaseproof paper at home with simple ingredients you will already have in your pantry.

 Cut open your paper bag so that it lays flat, around the shape of a baking tray (or whatever size fits your purposes).

-Pour about 1 Tbsp of cooking oil onto your baking paper.
+Pour about one tablespoon of cooking oil onto your baking paper.
 Try to use a mild flavoured oil, like light olive oil, grapeseed oil or sunflower oil.
 You don’t want your baked goods tasting too tangy.

 Spread oil over paper quickly with a pastry brush.
 If your paper is very absorbent you may find you need to add a little more oil.
 Your homemade baking paper is now ready to roll.